forayconsulting/google-slides-mcp/docs/google-oauth-setup.md

 ---

-## Step 5: Add Test Users
+## Step 5: Add Test Users (Testing Mode Only)

-Since your app is in "testing" mode, only designated test users can authenticate.
+If your app is in "testing" mode, only designated test users can authenticate.

 1. In the left sidebar, click **"Audience"**
 2. Scroll down to the **"Test users"** section